 If you were to lose your job, would you be able to cover your expenses until you found a new job?

-If no, create a plan to save for an emergency reserve.
+If no, create a plan to build your emergency reserve.

-If yes, identify professional organizations you can join in order to expand your network and industry knowledge.
+If yes, identify professional organizations you can join to expand your network and industry knowledge.

 Does stress impede your motivation?